-- The United Nations Mission in Liberia is expected to end in March 2018.
-It is unclear how the withdrawal of UN peacekeepers will impact security in Liberia.
-Pay close attention to your personal security at all times.
+- Pay attention to your personal security at all times as violent crime is common.
 Avoid protests and demonstrations as they may turn violent.
 See

 - On 9 June 2016, Liberia was declared free of Ebola.
 Monitor updates from the World Health Organization (WHO).
 See

 Health.
 Screening measures are still in place at entry points.
 If you have a fever or Ebola-like symptoms, you may be placed in quarantine, or denied entry or exit.
 See

 Every country or territory decides who can enter or exit through its borders.
 The Australian Government cannot intervene on your behalf if you do not meet your destination’s entry or exit requirements.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest